Neurodiversity in the Montessori Setting: An Introduction to Supporting Neurodivergent Students

 Presenter: Paula Flanders

-Bio: Paula Flanders is a native New Yorker living in Durham NC.
+Bio: Paula Flanders is a native New Yorker living in Durham, NC.
 Prior to relocating, she worked for a private organization’s implementation of project-based learning methods with students of varying academic and developmental levels.
-Her passion for supporting diverse learners guided her education path towards an undergrad degree in Speech and Language Pathology and a graduate degree in Behavior Analysis.
-Once in North Carolina, Paula worked as the Special Education Department leader for a middle school in Cary, NC.
-Paula also supported students with aggressive and other challenging behaviors at a public alternative school in Durham and a Montessori Charter in Pittsboro, NC.
-She is currently working with an Ed Tech company as well as other organizations to train staff on identifying and supporting students with behaviors associated with Trauma.
+Her passion for supporting diverse learners guided her education path towards an undergraduate degree in Speech and Language Pathology and a graduate degree in Behavior Analysis.
+Once in North Carolina, Paula worked as the Special Education Department leader for a middle school.
+Paula also supported students with aggressive and other challenging behaviors at a public alternative school and a Montessori Charter school.
+She is currently working with an Ed Tech company and other organizations to train staff on identifying and supporting students with behaviors associated with Trauma.